scolladon/sfdx-git-delta/docs/migrating-to-v6.0.0.md

 ### <a name="export-module"></a> Export esm instead of commonjs

-The plugin ship js as a module using `export default`.
+The plugin ships js as a module using `export default`.
-It compile using `"esModuleInterop"=false` tsconfig.
+It compiles using `"esModuleInterop"=false` tsconfig.
-Here is how to import it now :
+Here is how to import it now:

 ```js
 import sgd from 'sfdx-git-delta'